MagicDuck/reflex-wm/README.md

 When a configured chord is pressed, reflex-wm consumes its key-down, repeat, and key-up events.
 The foreground application therefore does not receive the chord or interpret it as a shortcut with fewer modifiers.

+Configuration reloads are transactional.
+If a changed file is invalid or a hotkey cannot be registered, the last valid bindings stay active.

+## Actions
+- `notify-win-info` creates a notification with current window information
+- `close` closes the current window
-`focus-next-app-window` cycles through the accessible windows of the currently focused application. `toggle-vertical-split` alternates successful invocations between the left and right halves of the current screen's available area.
+- `focus-next-app-window` cycles through the accessible windows of the currently focused application.
+- `toggle-maximize` toggles current window size between maximum available screen space and previous saved geometry
+- `toggle-vertical-split` alternate invocations resize the current window to take up left/right halves of the current screen's available area.
+- `move-to-next-screen` moves current window to next screen (left-to-right and top-to-bottom)
+- `toggle-app` toggles focus of app window or launches the app.
+See more in-depth explanation of options below.

+### toggle-app configuration
 For `toggle-app`, each object in `match` is tried in order.
 Within one object, every specified property must match the same window:

 - `app_id`: exact application bundle identifier